GovTechSG/TechBiz-Documentation/invite-users.md

 4. In **Upload user list** section, select **Choose a file**.

-5. Select the saved file and upload it.

 > **Notes:**
 >
 > Usernames should contain the following:
 > - Start and end with alphanumeric characters.
 > - Username can contain alphanumeric characters, '_', ’ ‘, '-', or '.'.
-> - Two consecutive '.' is not allowed.
+> - Two consecutive '.' is not allowed

+5. Select the saved file and upload it.

 6. Click **Submit**.